META-1-Official/soft-launch-meta1-ui/README.md

 # Regarded current Worker Funding
 Due to the current BTS price, current Worker can no longer cover all expenses as proposed in the worker below.
 Current development process has currently been slowed down significantly until a new worker is supported.

-We continue to work towards a solution for the next worker and will communicate with updates [on bitsharestalk.org](https://bitsharestalk.org/index.php?topic=26858.0) as soon as possible.
+We continue to work towards a solution for the next worker and will communicate with updates [on metatalk.org](https://metatalk.org/index.php?topic=26858.0) as soon as possible.

 ----

-BitShares-UI
+Meta-UI
 ============
 [中文版](README_zh.md)

-This is a light wallet that connects to a BitShares API provided by the *witness_node* executable.
+This is a light wallet that connects to a Meta API provided by the *witness_node* executable.

 It *stores all keys locally* in the browser, *never exposing your keys to anyone* as it signs transactions locally before transmitting them to the API server which then broadcasts them to the blockchain network.
 The wallet is encrypted with a password of your choosing and encrypted in a browser database.

 ## Getting started

-BitShares-UI depends node Node.js, and version 8+ is required.
+Meta-UI depends node Node.js, and version 8+ is required.

 On Ubuntu and OSX, the easiest way to install Node is to use the [Node Version Manager](https://github.com/creationix/nvm).